SUBJECT: Amendment of Water Quality Enforcement Policy

 An amendment to the State Water Board's Enforcement Policy is proposed to define what is a minor violation for purposes of the new law.
-A hearing on the proposed changes was held on August 6, 1997.
-In response to comments received, revisions have been made to the draft Enforcement Policy Amendment.
-In addition, changes to the Guidance Document to Implement the Enforcement Policy are proposed to explain the new legislation.
+A hearing is required before the Enforcement Policy can be amended.
+Attached is a copy of the hearing notice and draft amendment.

 POLICY ISSUE: How broadly should the term minor violation be defined?

 FISCAL IMPACT: The breadth of the amendment could have a small impact on the amount of administrative civil liability that can be assessed..